Outer Strong Blocking Sets: Preliminaries

-\begin{example} Let $G$ be the $k\times (q^k-1)/(q-1)$ matrix having as columns a nonzero vector chosen from each $1$-dimensional subspace of $\F_q^k$.
-A simplex code $\mS_q(k)$ of dimension $k$ over $\F_q$ is a code equivalent to $\rs(G)$.
-It is easy to see that all the codewords of $\mS_q(k)$ have the same weight $q^{k-1}$, which implies that $\mS_q(k)$ is a minimal code. \end{example}
+\begin{example} Let $G$ be the $k\times (q^k-1)/(q-1)$ matrix having as columns a nonzero vector chosen from each one-dimensional subspace of $\F_q^k$.
+The \textbf{simplex code} $\mS_q(k)$ of dimension~$k$ over $\F_q$ is a code equivalent to $\rs(G)$.
+It is easy to see that all the codewords of $\mS_q(k)$ have the same weight $q^{k-1}$, which implies that $\mS_q(k)$ is a minimal code.
+Note that this example is the coding theoretic counterpart of Example \ref{ex1}. \end{example}